 Mid price: Mid price is the average of the bid and ask price.
 This is different to the closing price.

 Time frame: A time frame represents the time period you are using in your charts.
 The most common time frames are Tick charts, 1-minute - 30 minutes chart, 1 hour - 4 hour chart, 1-day, 1-week, 1-month.
 You can of course customize to pick a time frame of your choice, such as an 8-hour time frame.

 Tick chart: A tick chart is the smallest time frame in charting.
 This is a chart that shows every time there is a minimum price movement in the market.
-Tick chart can be very useful when using unconventional charting techniques.
+A tick chart can be very useful when using unconventional charting techniques.

 Volume: You can see volume at the bottom of a price chart.
 It is represented as a histogram.
 Volume bars show the total transactions taken place during a session.
 In forex trading, volume is not very significant because the foreign exchange market is traded over-the-counter (OTC).

 Volume is more appropriate when trading exchange-traded securities such as stocks or futures.

 A price chart is a graphical representation of a security or an asset's performance.
 The price chart comprises of the time duration on the x-axis and price on the y-axis.

 You may have seen price charts at some point.
 But there are different types of price charts that are available as listed below:

 Among the four chart types, three are commonly used.